Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • The deaths caused by NCDs are mostly due to cardiovascular diseases.

-• In developing countries such as India, the rate of diabetes is on the rise.
+• In developing countries such as India, the rate of diabetes is rising

-• WHO has stressed on early-detection and frequent screening as important preventive measures.
+• WHO has stressed on early-detection and frequent screening as important to preventive measures.

 Results of Indian Council of Medical Research (ICMR).

-• There is more than 100 million diabetes patients in India.
+• More than 100 million diabetes patients in India.

 • Many of the adults are prediabetic and this adds to the future risk.